bertman12/wc3-creeps-vs-humans/src/ideas.md

 set all players allied to neutral player and then give the neutral player shop share ally ability so players can see the unit's spells.

 what i will do is create a region for the player where they can summon or unsummon units, each will take 1 food ; the units here will then be used to determine what units you will be spawning

+perhaps add an ability called Take Control that lets players take control of the units that spawned from their base, max of 4 units under your control